My Dinner

 Instructions

-• Place the butter, sugar, salt and vanilla flavouring in a bowl and whisk with a hand or standmixer for about 5 minutes until you achieve a creamy consistency.
+• Place the butter, sugar, salt, and vanilla extract (affiliate link) in a bowl and whisk with a hand or standmixer for about 5 minutes until you achieve a creamy consistency.

-• Now add the eggs, one by one and whisk each in for about minute.
+• Now add the eggs, one by one and whisk until combined.

-• Combine the flour and baking powder and add to the mixture.
-Add the milk and cream and mix until you a smooth batter.
+• Mix the flour and baking powder (affiliate link) and add to the mixture.
+Add the milk and mix to a fluffy waffle dough.

-• Heat up your wafflemaker.
-Once you have reached the desired temerature grease the plated with a little butter.
-Now pour in a scoop of the mixture and bake waffles until golden brown.
+• Heat up your waffle maker.
+Once you have reached the desired temperature grease the plate with a little butter.
+This will avoid the waffles sticking to the plate.
+Now pour in a scoop of the mixture and bake the Waffles until golden brown.

 Notes